-Lily smiled gratefully, and then glanced down at the boy in her arms.
+Lily smiled gratefully, and then glanced down at the boy in her arms, still sleeping soundly.
+He's going to be fine, Maddie will take great care of him, she assured herself.
 "I love you, Danny, never forget that," she whispered, silent tears streaming down her cheeks.
 She leaned down and kissed the boy lightly on the forehead, and then handed him to Maddie.
 "Please take good care of him, Maddie," Lily said quietly, still crying.

 "I will, don't worry," Maddie nodded.
 "Be safe."

 "You as well.
 Goodbye, Danny," Lily murmured, stroking the boy's forehead lightly.
+I'll be back for you, I promise.
 "Thank you, Maddie."

 "Anytime.
 Goodbye, Lily."